 No one will see them that angry, that sad, that afraid.
 No one will have a chance to take away what they want and know how much they hurt them.

 Me & Jack McCoy

 I remember tearing up in front of my 7th grade teacher, and denying I was crying, while she kept calling attention to it (note to teachers and parents: don’t shame kids, especially 7th graders).
 For some reason, I couple that moment with watching Law & Order and being so impressed with the character of Jack McCoy.
-Here’s a guy who’s not a cop, he’s not the most masculine, Rambo dude on the planet, but refuses to show criminals, judges, anyone that he could feel vulnerable—that they could have an effect on him.
-Granted, I was unaware of the damage of him being a workaholic, alcoholic (if I remember correctly) and generally not noting how that defense he used was also slowly eating away at him, but it seemed something to look up to at the time.
+Here’s a guy who’s not a cop, he’s not the most masculine, Rambo guy on the planet, but refuses to show criminals, judges, anyone that he could feel vulnerable—that they could have an effect on him.
+Granted, I was unaware of the damage of him being an alcoholic and generally not noting how that was also slowly eating away at him, but it seemed something to look up to at the time.

 Showing what you want, exposing your feelings does leave you vulnerable, but you don’t need to do this with everyone.
 You do need to learn to do it with people who have earned your trust.
 With people you want to be closer to.